-This note is a comprehensive guide to silicon AFM probe fabrication.
+This note is a brief guide to silicon AFM probe fabrication.
 It is intended for those who want to learn about how AFM probes are produced and have little or no experience in the field of semiconductor technology.

 Silicon AFM probes are ‘carved out’ from single crystal silicon wafers.
 The wafers are patterned in a micromachining process in order to obtain the desired structures.
 The general step sequence for one structuring step is shown below.
 The outline of the process is the following: a photosensitive film (photoresist) is deposited on the wafer surface.
 This layer is structured by selectively exposing only certain parts of it to light and developing it.
 Then the structures are transferred to the silicon substrate or the layer beneath the photoresist by etching (dissolving) it in a chemically reactive solution.

-The exposition (step 4) is done through a mask with a repeatable pattern which allows transferring simultaneously a big number of identical structures on the wafer.
+The exposition (step 4) is done through a mask with a repeatable pattern which allows transferring simultaneously a big number of identical structures on to the wafer.
 This makes the process much more efficient than single unit production.
 Usually, several hundred AFM probes are produced from one silicon wafer.

 It is important to have a clean surface before film deposition, growth and exposition steps